Do airport X-rays damage computer hardware?

-This document contains information about X-ray machines.
+This page contains information about X-ray machines.
 Taking a laptop, hard drive, flash media, or magnetic media through metal detectors, such as those at airport security checkpoints, can cause permanent damage.
 We strongly recommend you back up all data on your computer before travelling by air.

 Blu-ray, CD, CD-R, CD-RW, DVD, DVD+R, etc.

 All optical discs are not affected by X-rays and are not damaged or erased when sent through an X-ray machine.

 Computer, laptop, PDA or tablet

 Computers, laptops, and PDA's and the components within them are not sensitive to X-rays and are not damaged when sent through an X-ray machine.

 Flash media (storage cards for digital cameras)

 Unlike traditional film that's damaged by X-rays, the flash cards used to store pictures created by your digital camera are not sensitive to light.
 Flash media are not damaged when going through an X-ray.

 Floppy diskettes are only sensitive to magnetic charges, taking them or a computer with them through an X-ray will not damage the drive.